terminalparty/trend-following-spreadsheets/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covena
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [h